 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 05 dB(A) for the Noise Affected NML however, remains within the highly noise affected criteria.
-Location 1 and have exceeded the criteria by up to 01 dB(A).
-It is found that many of the triggers from Location 1 are caused by workers and patients within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and operating equipment to avoid these false triggers.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 17 dB(A) for the Noise Affected NML and up to 10 dB(A) for highly noise affected.
+Location 1 have exceeded the criteria by up to 10 dB(A) and Location 3 have exceeded the criteria by up to 02 dB(A).
+It is found that many of the triggers from Location 1 are caused by workers and patience within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and rooms with operating equipment to avoid these false triggers.